 This is the kind of unshakable confidence that gets God’s attention.
 Bartimaeus displayed tenacious faith.
 It didn’t matter to Bartimaeus that he was getting in the way of others who no doubt wanted Jesus to do something for them as well.
 When they told him to be quiet, the power of faith compiled Batimeaus to yell louder.
-Deep within, Bartimaeus believed if he could get Jesus’ attention he would be healed.
+Deep within, Bartimaeus believed if he could get Jesus’ attention he would heal him.
 In the end, Blind Bartimaeus was no longer blind, for he received his sight and followed Jesus on the road.

-Now that we’ve visited the woman with the issue of blood and Blind Bartimaeus, let’s talk about the seriousness of their situations and the way they were healed.
+Let’s talk about their serious situations and how Jesus healed them.
 The woman with the issue of blood had a life issue, and Blind Bartimaeus had a sight issue.
 When they received their healing, Jesus told them both, “Your faith has made you well.”